u413-284-si/ft_transcendence/README.md

 ### WAF/ModSecurity & HashiCorp Vault Integration (Major Module)

 - Adds **ModSecurity (WAF)** in front of the Fastify server for additional protection.
-- Hardened configuration to mitigate XSS, CSRF, SQLi, and brute-force attacks.
+- Hardened configuration via OWASP Core Rule Set to mitigate XSS, CSRF, SQLi, and brute-force attacks.
 - **HashiCorp Vault** used for managing sensitive credentials (JWT secrets, API keys).
 - Secrets loaded dynamically into the backend at runtime.